Archmonger/ServeStatic/docs/src/django-settings.md

 **Default:** `True`

 Set to `False` to prevent Django throwing an error if you reference a static file which doesn't exist in the manifest.
-Note, if the static file does not exist, it will still throw an error.

-This works by setting the [`manifest_strict`](https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/#django.contrib.staticfiles.storage.ManifestStaticFilesStorage.manifest_strict) option on the underlying Django storage instance, as described in the Django documentation:
+This works by setting the [`manifest_strict`](https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/#django.contrib.staticfiles.storage.ManifestStaticFilesStorage.manifest_strict) option on the underlying Django storage instance, as described in the Django documentation.

 This setting is only effective if the `ServeStatic` storage backend is being used.